Intro to Academic Research

 The narrative of the research process found in books is misleading because it often presents an idealized and simplified description of how a project is conceived, develops, and concludes.
 The truth of the matter is that academic research is rarely a logical, linear operation.
 A list of steps can never fully prepare a researcher for the nature of true inquiry—with all its serendipitous discovery and unanticipated failure.
 Research is a surprising, exhilarating, and fulfilling experience, but it is also a messy, recursive, and frequently frustrating one.
 When students try research for the first time and experience difficulty and confusion instead of an orderly march to success, they often feel as if they aren’t good enough or smart enough to do research.
 So if you feel confused and overwhelmed at moments, you should know that is perfectly normal and you’re probably doing just fine.

-The most important keys for success are consistent effort over time, determination, organization, and knowing when to ask for help.
+The most important keys for success are consistent effort over time, determination, organization, writing as you go, and knowing when to ask for help.

 With that stated, what I describe below presents a set of steps virtually identical to what I’ve just savagely criticized.
 The difference is that I won’t pretend that following a list of procedures will somehow magically produce an exemplary research essay.
 Every project is different and demands something different from the researcher.
 Every project requires that you learn new skills and find new sources of aid.
 To be successful at research requires a lot of hard work, creativity, inspiration, intelligence, and help from others.
 These complexities are impossible to capture in a checklist.
 Accordingly, the information below is not a manual of procedures; it provides only a general description of the research process and some common strategies that may help you along the way.